-24 cases to keep your iPhone SE looking like new
+The 20 best iPhone SE cases to keep your phone looking like new

 FlexiShield Gel Case ($8)

-Here’s a simple gel case that’s super easy to fit on your iPhone SE.
+Here’s a simple gel case that’s super-easy to fit on your iPhone SE.
 It adds a thin layer for simple protection and grip, the latter of which makes your phone more comfortable to hold.
-You can get the case in black, blue, red, or pink, but we prefer the clear version as it shows off Apple’s design.
-There are thin button covers, and it offers all the necessary cut-outs for your phone’s features.
-The raised lip around the screen also provides a little protection when you place your phone face down, and helps prevent accidental screen touches.
+You can get the case in black, blue, red, or pink, but we prefer the clear version, as it shows off Apple’s design.
+There are thin button covers, and it offers all the necessary cutouts for your phone’s features.
+The raised lip around the screen also provides a little protection when you place your phone facedown.

 Buy one now from: